Consciousness book FAQs

 Where do I find updates and corrections?

-In the material for each chapter on this site .
+In the material for each chapter on this site, which is .
 If you think you have found a mistake could you please check in the relevant chapter, and if I don't already mention it, please email me.
 I'm keen to correct all errors, no matter how small

 I'm an instructor and I'd like to use slides and multiple choice questions based on the book.
 Are any available?

 Yes, they are.
 Ancillary materials (MCQs and slides for every chapter) are indeed available.
 Details of how to obtain them can be found on this .
-Please don't ask me for them because I don't have them; you must go through the publisher.
+Please don't ask me for them because I don't have them; you must go through the publisher and demonstrate that you an instructor (for obvious reasons).

 What's your personal opinion about what's going on?